georgebisbas/georgebisbas/README.md

 Short Bio:

-- PpostDoc @Imperial College London, 2023 - now
+- PostDoc @Imperial College London, 2023 - now
 - PhD from the Department of Computing, Imperial College London, 2023
 - MSc in Advanced Computer and Communication Systems, specialization in Intelligent Systems - Methods of Computational Intelligence and Applications, Aristotle University of Thessaloniki, 2019
 - Dipl.
 Eng in Electrical and Computer Engineering, Aristotle University of Thessaloniki, 2017